-Figure 5.5.3-1: A representative phase noise profile for 7 – 24 GHz base stations
+Figure 5.5.3.1-1: A representative phase noise profile for 7 – 24 GHz base stations

-In figure 5.5.3-1 the phase noise profile is shown at 20 GHz example frequency.
+In figure 5.5.3.1-1 the phase noise profile is shown at 20 GHz example frequency.
 To adjust the model to a different frequency, the levels need to be scaled according to Leeson’s equation, i.e. halving the frequency reduces the noise power to one quarter of the original.
 When the profile is given at center frequency f0 and a given noise power P0, the correct noise power P at frequency f equals:

-P = P0 * 20 * log10(f/f0)
+P=P020log10ff0

-In this example, P and P0 describe the full single side-band noise profile for which the unit is dBc/Hz.
+, where P and P0 describe the full single side-band noise profile for which the unit is dBc/Hz.

+5.5.3.2 LO generation and distribution

+Array antenna transceivers may be based on different strategies in implementation of local oscillator (LO) signal generation and distribution.
+Put simply, there are two options:

+1. Centralized LO generation with a single PLL for all transceivers,

+2. Distributed LO generation with one PLL per transceiver.

+These are two extreme cases and one could envision a combination of the two such that the transceivers are grouped together and where the transceivers within each group shares a common LO generation, i.e. semi-distributed LO generation.

+5.5.3.3 Performance of reference source

+To highlight the problem of reference noise increase at lower reference frequencies due to an increased effective frequency multiplication factor, the investigation was focused on low power crystal oscillators at about 40 MHz.
+At the time of creation of this technical report, there were not as many publications on crystal oscillator circuits as on PLLs, but the few papers from recent years in IEEE Journal of Solid-State Circuits were used to represent state-of-the-art in CMOS low power crystal oscillators at about 40 MHz.

+To span the design space, also the 491.25 MHz crystal oscillator is included in the table 5.5.3.3-1 summarizing the crystal oscillator performance.

+Table 5.5.3.3-1: CMOS low power crystal oscillator performance examples [62, 63, 64]